-At the end of the project, you will be required to provide an independent financial audit of all eligible expenditure from the project.
+If your grant is greater than \$500,000, at the end of the project you will be required to provide an independent financial audit of all eligible expenditure from the project.
+We may also request an independent financial audit for other projects, on a case-by-case basis.